 SERVICE & VEHICLE REPAIRS

 event.
-Pre-arranged help is allowed only at facilities available to all.
+Pre-arranged help is allowed only at facilities

 in numerical order.
-As the event uses a "perfect time" format they will be
+As the event uses a "perfect time" format they

-will be due in this sequence and interval throughought: The route instructions
+will be due in this sequence and interval throughout: The route

 an official mileage, which will take precedence.
 If a sign or

 - In the absence of a route instruction,

-There are no course following traps on
+- There are no course following traps on